Skip to main content

 Do I Need a Lawyer for Child Support?

-The law does not require you to hire a lawyer to handle your child support case but it would be a good idea to do so in some situations.
-This is especially true if you are in the midst of a divorce or child custody dispute and you and your spouse do not agree on the terms of custody or support.
+In some cases, you may need to hire a private attorney.
+This is especially true if you are in the midst of a divorce or child custody dispute and you and your spouse disagree on the terms of custody or support.
+For instance, you might differ on alimony (or spousal support) terms or parenting time for the non-custodial parent.

-In situations where there are disagreements between couples, a judge will often need to intervene and rule on those issues.
-Having a lawyer help you may be a good option to ensure you get the best outcome.
+When there are disagreements between couples, a judge will often need to intervene and rule on those issues.
+Having a lawyer assist you may be a good option to ensure you get the best outcome.
+FindLaw's Attorney Directory can help you find a family law attorney in your area.

 What Does a Child Support Lawyer Do?

-A family law attorney will help you with your case by assisting you in various matters such as:
+A family law attorney will help you with your case by assisting you with various child support issues, such as:

-• Explaining the legal issues and what you should expect at every stage
+• Explaining the legal issues and state law; your attorney will also tell you what to expect at every stage

 • Evaluating your case and giving you proper legal advice on how you should proceed